Prepper First Aid Kit: Complete Checklist & Guide

 - Space advantage.
 Build a comprehensive home medical station with a dedicated cabinet and clearly zoned sections for trauma, wound care, medications, and PPE.

-Budget Breakdown: Building Your DIY First Aid Kit in Stages
+Budget Breakdown: Build in Stages

+Build your kit in three budget tiers from $35 to $385How much does this actually cost?
 Preparedness content loves to recommend $500 kits.
 Most people can’t swing that all at once.
 Here’s how I recommend building in priority tiers.

 Tier 1: Non-Negotiables ($35–$60) — Buy these today.